Mission & Vision

 - Engender interfaith education, conversation and engagement.

-In this collaborative vision of its mission, the Campus Christian Center functions as a catalyst in the work of Berea College, leading the College to envision, articulate, and actualize its institutional commitment to promote the school’s distinctive interpretation of the cause of Christ.
-In terms of this function, although having a central office adjacent to Danforth Chapel in the Draper Building, the Campus Christian Center primarily identifies itself with program more than place.
+In this collaborative vision of its mission, the Center functions as a catalyst in the work of Berea College, leading the College to envision, articulate and actualize its institutional commitment to promote the school’s distinctive interpretation of the cause of Christ.
+In terms of this function, although having a central office adjacent to Danforth Chapel in the Draper Building, the CCC primarily identifies itself with program more than place.
 The Center intentionally collaborates with numerous other departments, centers and student organizations on campus.
-We build bridges through partnerships in programming, activities and projects, to develop a vital network of interdependent programs and interests on the campus.
 The Center works to engender a pattern of labor, learning and service that addresses the needs of all persons in the Berea College community: those who come from many different Christian communities, those who have commitments to other religious traditions or communities and those who do not express commitments to any religious community or tradition.